Visiting a Patient

 - Call 402-552-3344 to get a patient’s room number and directions.

-The Nebraska Medical Center defines the term family as anyone who plays a significant role in a patient’s life.
+Nebraska Medicine defines the term family as anyone who plays a significant role in a patient’s life.
 We understand this may include someone who is not legally related to the patient.

 Members of family as recognized by the medical center may include: